adolfopa/jogger/packages/Jogger.package/JGTestCaseAnnouncement.class/README.md

-This is a base class for all Jogger test case announcements.
+I am a base class for all Jogger test case announcements.